 • Data sample needs to be the right size (1-10k as a small sample, 100k and more as a big sample)

-Additionally, provide correct input parameters.
-Additionaly, provide input parameters in a correct format.
+Additionally, provide correct input parameters in a correct format.

 They differ for card and bank transactions, so it's crucial to provide as many parameters as possible.
 Key parameters for data enrichment include: